 - Microsoft Outlook

 - Customer information databases

-How to Become a Parts Salesperson
+How do I Become a Parts Salesperson?

 Where Parts Salespersons Work